 The production of almost 2.5 million BMW Group vehicles in 2021 generated waste, around 780,000 tonnes of it.
 This includes packaging materials for components, as well as steel and offcuts from seat covers.
 There are valuable resources in these leftover materials.
 That’s why 99% of waste in 2021 was recycled (93.4%) or (e.g. thermally) recovered (5.8%).
 With this rate, MINI is laying the foundations for sustainable cars right from the production of the vehicles.

 Not throwing much away is one thing, but where do the raw and other materials that go into the manufacturing process come from?
 In the interests of a circular economy, the goal must be to use as high a percentage of recycled materials as possible.

 The BMW Group, to which MINI belongs, already uses what are known as “secondary materials” in many areas.
 In the case of plastic components, for example, the proportion of recycled plastics is 15%.
 The aim is to grow this to 25% in the medium term.
 When it comes to metals, the BMW Group has gone further.
 In the case of cast aluminium parts, for example, the proportion of recycled material is 40%.

 Sustainable materials with a high recycled fraction also make an important contribution to climate change mitigation.
 Metals such as aluminium in particular require a lot of energy in their production and therefore have a significant corporate carbon footprint.

-There’s another, heavy contribution to be made to reducing our corporate carbon footprint: 18 heavy goods vehicles that deliver components from suppliers to MINI Plant Oxford across 15 different routes around the United Kingdom.
+There’s another, heavy contribution to be made towards reducing MINI’s corporate carbon footprint: 21 heavy goods vehicles that deliver components from suppliers to MINI Plant Oxford across 15 different routes around the United Kingdom.

 What’s special about this fleet of vehicles?
 They run on LNG (Liquefied Natural Gas).
 They have an impressive impact on the environment and climate change mitigation: